-According to the Mercer survey from 2012 Singapore ranks 6 and has again climbed the list of the world’s top 10 most expensive cities.
+Singapore is ranked among the top in the list of the world’s most expensive cities.
 Therefore, it is highly recommended to make yourself familiar with the various residential areas usually preferred by expatriates and their supply before agreeing to your housing allowance.
 In Singapore cost of accommodation accounts for 40% of cost of living expenses.You can do so by visiting the property directory which lists over 50,000 homes for sale and rent in Singapore and by directly contacting the various registered agents of the individual property listings.

 Estate Agents and Home Search Services